Democrats see racism in GOP mispronunciations of 'Kamala' | Politics

 Pence pronounced Harris' name correctly during an appearance on Fox News on Friday, hours after the exchange between Louis-Dreyfus and Yang.
 Fox News host Tucker Carlson grew agitated when a guest corrected him last week after he also pronounced Kamala incorrectly.
 “So what?” he said, before mispronouncing her name again and complaining about liberals being too sensitive.

 McDaniel also got the pronunciation wrong earlier this week during an appearance on Fox News, even though the host questioning McDaniel was saying it correctly.
-Many people, particularly people of color, relate to Harris having her name mispronounced because they face the same situation in workplaces and elsewhere, said Goss Graves.
-She's grappled herself with people mispronouncing her first name — it's fah-TEE'-mah — and whether, or when, to correct them.
+Many people, particularly people of colour, relate to Harris having her name mispronounced because they face the same situation in workplaces and elsewhere, said Goss Graves.

-But it's a very different thing, she said, to be a candidate for one of the highest offices in the world and have your colleagues and members of the media repeatedly mispronounce your name — or not care enough to get it right.
-“When people are running for the highest levels of government, there's an expectation they will be afforded with dignity and respect,” she said.

 ALSO READ